 The brilliant thing about having a summer with actual sun in England this year has not just been all the great produce on the markets, but that you do actually want to eat summer food – a lot.
 So, this chilled tomato and cucumber soup is just the job.
 You may also know this soup as gazpacho as it originally hails from Spain and Portugal, although I prefer not to call it that because it sounds more like a stomach complaint than something delicious to eat on a hot day :)!
 The quality of the ripe tomatoes and the sherry vinegar is what makes this soup so flavoursome so be sure to use the best you can.
 I serve it with a garnish of chopped fried chorizo, spring onion, cucumber and tomato and a little crusty bread or small olive oil croutons.
+So good, you’ll pray for a glut of tomatoes!

 - 1.2kg of really very ripe fresh tomatoes.